 - Availability of additional state and/or federal funding to increase the feasibility and cost-effectiveness of water-energy nexus programs.

-- Coordination between the proposed new proceeding and current and future energy efficiency rulemaking proceedings to ensure consistent treatment of Water-Energy Nexus programs in the utility energy efficiency portfolios.
+- Coordination with current and future energy efficiency rulemaking proceedings to ensure consistent treatment of Water-Energy Nexus programs in the utility energy efficiency portfolios.

 - All Party workshop to solicit stakeholder input on the appropriate scope of the new proceeding.

-See DRA’s May 22, 2013 Petition requesting the CPUC open a proceeding on the Water-Energy Nexus.
+See ORA’s May 22, 2013 Petition requesting the CPUC open a proceeding on the Water-Energy Nexus.

 See the Proceeding docket.